violethaze74/eclipse/README.md

   1. Restart Eclipse when prompted.

-2. Set up the Target Platform

-  1. Once Eclipse is running, open the `Preferences` again and go to `Plug-in Development/Target Platform`.
-  2. Click _Add_ to create a new target platform.
-Ignore the existing _GCP_ targets listed there.
-  3. On the _Target Definition_ page, select _Nothing: Start with
-     an empty target definition_ and then click _Next_.
-  4. On the _Target Content_ page, give your target a new name like _IDE TP_.
-     Then click the _Add..._ button and choose _Directory_.
-  4. On the _Add Directory_ dialog, use _Browse..._ to navigate to
-     the `eclipse/ide-target-platform/target/repository` directory
-     found within this source repository and click _OK_ to return to the _Target Content_ page.
-  5. Click _Finish_ to complete the target platform creation.
-  6. Select your new Target Platform with a checkbox, and then click _OK_.
+4. Check the imported projects:
-  7. Eclipse will rebuild the workspace.
-There should be no errors in the `Markers` or `Problems` views in Eclipse.
+  1. There should be no errors in the `Markers` or `Problems` views in Eclipse.
     However you may see several low-priority warnings.

-1. Check the imported project:

   1. Right-click the `gcloud-eclipse-tools.launch` file under the `trunk` module in the `Package Explorer`.